KasthuriRaja-M/Snake-Game-with-Leaderboard/README.md

 - **Score Tracking**: Real-time score display and final score recording
 - **Top Player Highlighting**: Special styling for top 3 players
 - **Name Input System**: Save your score with your name or play anonymously
+- **Active Effects Display**: Real-time status of active power-ups with countdown timers

 ## 🎮 How to Play

 1. **Start the Game**: Press any key to begin
 2. **Control the Snake**: Use arrow keys to move in different directions
 3. **Eat Food**: Collect the orange food to grow and earn points (10 points each)
+4. **Collect Power-ups**: Look for colored circles with symbols for special effects
+   - ⚡ Green: Speed Boost (5 seconds)
+   - 💎 Pink: Double Points (8 seconds)
+   - 🛡️ Yellow: Invincibility (6 seconds)
+   - 🔶 Orange: Snake Shrink (4 seconds)
-4. **Avoid Collisions**: Don't hit the walls or your own tail
+5. **Avoid Collisions**: Don't hit the walls or your own tail (unless invincible!)
-5. **Pause/Resume**: Press spacebar to pause or resume the game
+6. **Pause/Resume**: Press spacebar to pause or resume the game
-6. **Save Your Score**: When the game ends, enter your name to save your score
+7. **Save Your Score**: When the game ends, enter your name to save your score

 ## 🚀 Installation & Setup